Today I’m going to talk about an AMAZING diversification and wealth protection method. Farmland investing.

 - They deal with the farm evaluation, operation, and rent collection.
 You just supply the money.

 - Plus they already have lots of money under management, meaning less risk since they’re not the new kids on the block.

 The catch is that you generally have to be an “accredited investor” to get in.
-That basically means that you have to prove that you’re either a millionaire or have a $200K income.
-(But you can buy-in with as little as $10K.)
+That basically means that you have to prove that you’re either a millionaire or have a $200K income, individually, or $300K combined income with your spouse.
+(Most offerings start around $10K.)

 Even if you’re not fully ready to invest, I’d still recommend signing up so you can do more in-depth homework, see the actual farms you’d be investing in, and keep tabs on this industry before jumping in.

 I do want to especially let people know that AcreTrader does give a kickback to me if people sign up with them.
 They didn't pay me to write this post, and I wrote it because I do truly believe in the digital platform they set up and the general idea of investing in farmland, although I don't have any opinion about any specific type of farm...that’s what they are for, farms all look the same to me.
 However, due to financial regulations, I need to put an extra disclaimer.